pow123/ncdstableauworkshop/tableau-workshop.md

 <img src="img/img-25.jpg" width=50%>

+32. Rename the sheet to be "DUI Score by MSA".

 ### Creating a Dashboard of All Your Visualizations

 **Once you have created a few visualizations, you can add them together on one dashboard, making an interactive infographic.**

-32. To start, click the "New Dashboard" tab at the bottom which shows a table of 4 cells with a plus sign.
+33. To start, click the "New Dashboard" tab at the bottom which shows a table of 4 cells with a plus sign.

 <img src="img/img-26.jpg" width=50%>